anroots/kohana-db-acl/README.md

 ```
 ## Defining permissions

-Create new entries in table `permissions` as you develop your application.
+Create new entries in the `permissions` table as you develop your application.
 Associate permissions with roles and
 check for the user's authorization to perform some action in your code.

 ### Permission constants